 So if a Christian is not required to tithe, what obligation does a New Testament saint have to give to the church or fund the work of ministry?
 According to the Bible, the Christian is to live in accordance with the direction of the Spirit.
 According to New Testament teaching, we are expected to give generously to the needs of the saints, according to the leading of the Holy Spirit.
 Paul taught this point specifically in 2Corinthians 8, as did James in his letter.

 On the other hand, the New Testament never specifies how much a believer should give or where a believer should give.
 All giving is voluntary, done without compulsion, and according to the leading of the Holy Spirit, so the believer enjoys liberty in this area just as he or she does in many other areas of the Christian life.

 The New Testament Model for Giving

-Though we have liberty, the Bible does stipulate general guildelines on the frequency and manner of our giving.
+Though we have liberty, the Bible does stipulate general guildelines on the frequency and manner of our giving (not tithing).
 We find those instructions in 1Corinthians 16:1-2:

 1Cor.
 16:1 Now concerning the collection for the saints, as I directed the churches of Galatia, so do you also.

 1Cor.
 16:2 On the first day of every week each one of you is to put aside and save, as he may prosper, so that no collections be made when I come.

 In writing to the church in Corinth, Paul said he gave these same instructions to the church in Galatia, therefore we know Paul's directions were a model for early Christians (and therefore for us as well).
 In this brief passage, Paul outlines seven requirements for Christian giving.